-- anticipated public launch dates for CAV pilots to address COVID-19 risks.
-MnDOT paused public pilots until 2021 when COVID-19 risks may lift, allowing research pilots to integrate new CAV technologies.

-- Autonomous shuttle pilots: 2021 will see the launch of autonomous shuttle pilots near the Mayo Clinic in Rochester, MN, and in White Bear Lake, MN.

-- Connected vehicle technology corridors: The state and partners are testing new cellular vehicle communications technologies that connect snowplows and prevent red-light running to help avoid collisions.

-- Fiber and broadband:

-MnDOT, MnIT and

-Department of Employment

-and Economic Development

-are completing a 10-year

-investment plan for fiber

-optic that supports CAVs and

-broadband.
-The state also

-met with the private tele-
+- COVID-19 risk assessments: MnDOT re-evaluated anticipated public launch dates for CAV pilots to address COVID-19 risks.
+MnDOT paused public pilots until 2021 when COVID-19 risks may lift, allowing research pilots to integrate new CAV technologies. - Autonomous shuttle pilots: 2021 will see the launch of autonomous shuttle pilots near the Mayo Clinic in Rochester, MN, and in White Bear Lake, MN. - Connected vehicle technology corridors: The state and partners are testing new cellular vehicle communications technologies that connect snowplows and prevent red-light running to help avoid collisions. - Fiber and broadband: MnDOT, MnIT and Department of Employment and Economic Development are completing a 10-year investment plan for fiber optic that supports CAVs and broadband.
+The state also met with the private tele-

-communications industry to understand their broadband expansion goals and learn how to partner in future pilots.
+Minnesota Fiber Optic Gap Analysis, Buildout Plan and Public-Private Partnership Feasibility Study communications industry to understand their broadband expansion goals and learn how to partner in future pilots.